sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

     # we add 1 because the range function is exclusive of the upper limit, and we want to include it.
     range_limit = primes_limit + 1

-    # number range to be checked.
+    # prime_suspects to be checked.
 After 2 we know we don't need any even numbers, so lets keep our set down.
     prime_suspects = set()
     prime_suspects.add(2)  # we'll start with 2
     prime_suspects.update(set(range(3, range_limit, 2))) # and then add all the odd numbers after that up to our limit.

+    # Multiple Elimination.
+    # We find multiples of these  numbers, and eliminate them from the prime_suspects set because they can't be prime.
-    # we don't need to check multiples beyond the half way mark to our limit, there won't be
+    # we don't need to check multiples bigger than the half way mark to our limit, there won't be any multiples in the range
-    # any multiples in the range after that, they won't fit!
+    # after that, they won't fit!
-    # so let's cut down our work a bit more.
+    # so let's cut down our work a bit more, and only check up to the half way point.
-    # Also, after 2, we only need to check odd numbers for multiples
+    # Also, after 2, we only need to check odd numbers for multiples,
-    # as we have already eliminated the even numbers after 2 before we started,
+    # as we have already eliminated the even numbers after 2 before we started, so we'll ditch them now too.
-    # so we'll start multiple checking odd numbers @ 3 and use the range step to pick out odd numbers.
+    # so we'll just check odd numbers starting @ 3, up to half our limit, using the range step 2 to pick out odd numbers.
     multiples_to_check_list = list(range(3, int(range_limit / 2), 2))

     # We eliminate multiples of our list from the set.